mikey179/dockerbin_walkpath/README.md

-What's inside a Docker container which only contains a Go binary?
+What's inside a Docker container which contains a Go binary only?

 That's the question I asked myself, so I build this little thingy to find out.